-MM43 MM43 Rep ID Name / Summary of Representation Council Response Action(s) Required Organisation reduce the number of people affected by noise and dust currently covered under from waste management sites" due to: 'Mitigation Measures' within the Site Allocation being in a prominent location on a narrow valley bottom, Statement for Site WM3 for a set of the terminal (Formerly Site 78).
-This is frequent weather inversions, further reinforced the size, mass, volume and industrial façade being out of through Policy WDM2 character to its surroundings, which stipulates all character to its surroundings, Proposals for all waste its emissions from the 80 metre (262.46 ft.) plume could management facilities contribute to acid deposits on the South Pennine Moors (whether new, expanded SPA/SAC (locally called Rombald's Moor), but excluding landfill schemes) will be increased air pollution, including traffic fumes permitted provided that it pumping surface water from the facility into the River Aire, can be demonstrated that pumping surface water from the facility into the fiver Aire, any impacts of close proximity to Heritage Asset, Grade 1 listed building development will not East Riddlesden Hall/Grounds. significantly adversely affect people, land, top of the 60 metre (196.85 ft.) stack being almost level infrastructure, natural with residential properties on the valley sides, resources and the historic the vast radius of emission disposal, environment. - the vast radius of emission disposal, production of dust and noise, plus emissions of NOx and It should also be noted CO2 into the air. that operators of proposed waste management facilities also need to apply for an
+MM43 Name / Organisation Summary of Representation Council Response Action(s) Required - reduce the number of people affected by noise and dust currently covered under from waste management sites" due to: 'Mitigation Measures' within the Site Allocation • being in a prominent location on a narrow valley bottom, Statement for Site WM3 • frequent weather inversions, further reinforced the size, mass, volume and industrial façade being out of character to its surroundings, through Policy WDM2 which stipulates all Proposals for all waste • its emissions from the 80 metre (262.46 ft.) plume could management facilities contribute to acid deposits on the South Pennine Moors (whether new, expanded SPA/SAC (locally called Rombald's Moor), but excluding landfill increased air pollution, including traffic fumes permitted provided that it • pumping surface water from the facility into the River Aire, can be demonstrated that any impacts of close proximity to Heritage Asset, Grade 1 listed building East Riddlesden Hall/Grounds. development will not significantly adversely top of the 60 metre (196.85 ft.) stack being almost level with residential properties on the valley sides, infrastructure, land, resources and the historic • the vast radius of emission disposal, environment. production of dust and noise, plus emissions of NOx and CO2 into the air.
+It should also be noted that operators of proposed waste management facilities Name / Organisation Organisationreduce the number of people affected by noise and dust from waste management sites" due to:being in a prominent location on a narrow valley bottom,frequent weather inversions,the size, mass, volume and industrial façade being out of character to its surroundings,its emissions from the 80 metre (262.46 ft.) plume could contribute to acid deposits on the South Pennine Moors SPA/SAC (locally called Rombald's Moor),increased air pollution, including traffic fumespumping surface water from the facility into the River Aire,close proximity to Heritage Asset, Grade 1 listed building East Riddlesden Hall/Grounds.top of the 60 metre (196.85 ft.) stack being almost level with residential properties on the valley sides,the vast radius of emission disposal,production of dust and noise, plus emissions of NOx and Organisationreduce the number of people affected by noise and dust from waste management sites" due to:currently covered under 'Mitigation Measures' within the Site Allocation being in a prominent location on a narrow valley bottom,frequent weather inversions,the size, mass, volume and industrial façade being out of character to its surroundings,its emissions from the 80 metre (262.46 ft.) plume could contribute to acid deposits on the South Pennine Moors SPA/SAC (locally called Rombald's Moor),increased air pollution, including traffic fumesclose proximity to Heritage Asset, Grade 1 listed building East Riddlesden Hall/Grounds.top of the 60 metre (196.85 ft.) stack being almost level with residential properties on the valley sides,the vast radius of emission disposal,production of dust and noise, plus emissions of NOx and CO2 into the air.
+Ut should also be noted that operators of proposed waste